 Make sure to purchase a couple caps to top off your pipes!
 For a two post railing, you will only need two EF65P-32 End Caps.

 Below I have laid out the fittings in order of appearance in the article.
+We also have new handrail bundles designed to assist you at a discounted price.
 Using these few fittings, you can create just about any railing needed for your outdoor steps.
 As always, if you have any questions, shoot us a quick email at email@example.com.